xuejihuakai/xuejihuakai.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Xuemei Li is a PHD candidate in applied & resource economics at the University of California at Davis.
-My research uses large scale supermarket scanner data and WIC (a food assistance program) redemption data to estimate the causal impacts of various policies on WIC program participation, food cost, and participant satisfaction.
+Her research uses large scale supermarket scanner data and WIC (a food assistance program) redemption data to estimate the causal impacts of various food policies on WIC program participation, food cost, and participant satisfaction.